 These swabs are important because, without those samples, STIs may get missed from just a urine sample or blood draw.
 Ask a healthcare provider how they test for STIs and which tests are right for you.

 Getting tested means you're owning your sexual health.
 And knowing your status means you can work to be the healthiest you can be, help protect your partner(s), and continue preventing STIs.

 When it comes to sex, talking (and not just about the naughty stuff…) is an important part.

 Ask your partner about what they do to help protect themselves from HIV, their HIV and STI status, and when they were last tested.

 It's also helpful to talk to a healthcare provider to get an idea of all the ways you can help protect each other.
 If you are HIV-negative, ask if HIV prevention medicines for PrEP may be right for you.
 If you are HIV-positive, starting and sticking to HIV treatment can help prevent passing HIV to others.

 At the end of the day, sex should be fun.
 Talking about testing and status honestly means that you can both feel more relaxed, enjoy yourselves, and help protect each other's sexual health.

 You probably already know that condoms are important.
 But you may not be using them as consistently as you think you should.
 When things heat up, you and your partner might get distracted in the moment.
 It happens.
 But understanding why condoms are such a big deal may help you decide to put one on before you get it on.

-Consistently and correctly using latex condoms is one of the best ways to protect against STIs, including HIV.
+Consistently and correctly using condoms is one of the best ways to help protect against STIs, including HIV.
 Not using a condom means increasing your risk.
 Get a refresher on what types of condoms and lube are best to use.